Beware: Mars In Scorpio Will Bring An Intense Time

 October 12: Mars enters Scorpio, pushing us to attain our aspirations.

-October 13: Mars in Scorpio harmonizes with Saturn retrograde in Pisces, urging us to use our authoritative demeanor to set boundaries.
+October 13: Mars in Scorpio harmonises with Saturn retrograde in Pisces, urging us to use our authoritative demeanour to set boundaries.

 October 28: Mars in Scorpio opposes Jupiter retrograde in Taurus (the same day as the lunar eclipse in Taurus), expanding our desires and emotions.